go-surreal/som/docs/ideas.md

 Based on the definition a view will be created in the database and a type generated that can be consumed by the usual query builder.

+### Add dirty flag handling

+- cache the data itself within the read model (would double the memory usage)
+- cache the data in a separate cache (would require a cache invalidation strategy)

 ## Optimisations

 - replace string concatenation in query builder with buffer (faster execution)